Law Cer

 Rule 37(e): Failure to Preserve Electronically Stored Information

-The court may take various corrective measures in accordance with Rule 37(e) “if [ESI] that should have been preserved in the anticipation or conduct of litigation is lost because a party failed to take reasonable steps to preserve it, and it cannot be restored or replaced through additional discovery.”
+The court may take various corrective measures by Rule 37(e) “if [ESI] that should have been preserved in the anticipation or conduct of litigation is lost because a party failed to take reasonable steps to preserve it, and it cannot be restored or replaced through additional discovery.”

 Rule 37(f): Failure to Participate in Framing a Discovery Plan